Alt-Org/Altzone/Doc/Doxygen/Battle/pages/2-view.md

 UI Handlers are scripts which handle visual functionality for BattleUiShared -prefabs.
 They are attached to the top level parent GameObject of the BattleUi -prefab and there is only ever one instance of a UI Handler script.
-The handler scripts also add listeners to call UiInput methods in BattleGameViewController when the local player gives an UI input.
+The handler scripts also add listeners to call UiInput methods in @cref{Battle.View.Game,BattleGameViewController} when the local player gives an UI input.
 In %Battle the UI Handlers have a Handler suffix in addition to the Ui prefix. [[Naming]](#index-naming)

-BattleUiShared -prefabs can be found in the Assets/Altzone/Resources/Prefabs/BattleUiShared -folder, and the scripts are in the Assets/Altzone/Scripts/BattleUiShared -folder.
+BattleUiShared -prefabs can be found in the @dirref{Altzone,Assets/Altzone/Resources/Prefabs/BattleUiShared} -folder, and the scripts are in the @dirref{Altzone,Assets/Altzone/Scripts/BattleUiShared} -folder.
-Every one of the BattleUiShared -prefabs has either a BattleUiMovableElement or a BattleUiMultiOrientationElement -script, which allow setting the saved BattleUiMovableElementData.
+Every one of the BattleUiShared -prefabs has either a @cref{Altzone.Scripts.BattleUiShared,BattleUiMovableElement}, @cref{Altzone.Scripts.BattleUiShared,BattleUiMovableJoystickElement} or @cref{Altzone.Scripts.BattleUiShared,BattleUiMultiOrientationElement} -script, which allow setting the saved @cref{Altzone.Scripts.BattleUiShared,BattleUiMovableElementData}.
-BattleUiMovableElementData holds the anchor and orientation information for each BattleUiShared -prefab.
+@cref{Altzone.Scripts.BattleUiShared,BattleUiMovableElementData} holds the anchor and orientation information for each BattleUiShared -prefab.
 It is serialized and deserialized in SettingsCarrier using GetBattleUiMovableElementData and SetBattleUiMovableElementData -methods.

 |  Namespace                                          || Class                                                        | Description                                                      |
 | :------------------ | :----------------------------- | :----------------------------------------------------------- | :--------------------------------------------------------------- |